The1Glitch/alx-system_engineering-devops/0x16-api_advanced/README.md

 To make life easier, java. or java! or java_ should not count as java If no posts match or the subreddit is invalid, print nothing.
 NOTE: Invalid subreddits may return a redirect to search results.
 Ensure that you are NOT following redirects.
+Your code will NOT pass if you are using a loop and not recursively calling the function!
+This /can/ be done with a loop but the point is to use a recursive